The Members HMT Limited Bengaluru Dear Members

 HMT (International) Limited

 This Joint Venture Company could not transact any business during the year underreview.
-For the financial year 2017-18 this Company showed a Profit after tax of Rs 0.65Lakhs only on account of the interest income of Rs 3.31 Lakhs on the fixed deposits keptwith the Banks.
+For the financial year 2020-21 this Company incurred Net Loss of Rs.
+0.06Lakhs.

 This Joint Venture Company between HMT and GIIC Ltd has discontinued its operationssince long.
 It is therefore proposed to divest from this Associate Company jointly withthe JV Partner.
 The process of disinvestment from this Company is under consideration bythe Company in consultation with the JV Partner.

-Salient features of the financial statement of subsidiaries/ associate companies/jointventures are provided in Form AOC-1 as annexure.
+Salient features of the financial statement of subsidiaries/ associate companies/jointventures are provided in Form AOC-1 as Annexure -2.